|

 honorable killings, mob violence and so much more.
 Sometimes, intolerance leads

-terrifying than been killed.
+terrifying than being killed.

 We believe that every human